-- 1. GP (General Practitioners) referral and client screening. - 2.
-Intake assessment/Registration and Consent. - 3.
-Care Coordination Planning. - 4.
-Care Management.
+- GP (General Practitioners) referral and client screening

+- Intake assessment/Registration and Consent

+- Care Coordination Planning

+- Care Management

-- 5. Monitoring and Review.
+- Monitoring and Review

-- 6. Discharge Planning.
+- Discharge Planning

-- 7. Client discharged back to their GP.
+- Client discharged back to their GP.

-The PHN developed and implemented a set of ITC Standardised Processes to support a consistent approach to care coordination and continues to work with providers to achieve the desired objectives of the program.
+The PHN developed a set of ITC Standardised Processes to support a consistent approach to care coordination and continues to work with providers to support and achieve the desired objectives of the program.
 The Care Coordinator will lead the following activities, with support from the Aboriginal Outreach Worker:

-- Develop and maintain a close working relationship with clients' GP and practice. - Arrange the required services outlined in the client's GP Management Plan (replaced by GP Chronic Condition Management Plan from Jul 2025). - Provide one-on-one care coordination to assist clients to manage complex chronic care needs. - Support the client to access a range of services such as appointments with specialist and allied health providers.
+- Develop and maintain a close working relationship with the clients GP and practice. - Arrange the required services outlined in the client's GP Management Plan. - Provide one-on-one care coordination to assist clients to manage complex chronic care needs. - Support the client to access a range of services such as appointments with specialist and allied health providers.
 Enabling access may include arranging transport, completing forms, coordinating appointments, or arranging payment of services. - Support client access to allowable medical aids and equipment. - Provide education to empower clients to understand and manage their chronic health conditions, and if appropriate, involve the client's family and carer. - Utilise care planning to assist clients to become self-managing. - Implement the WAPHA ITC Standardised Processes. - Encourage clients to register for (and utilise) a My Health Record.

-Whilst all Aboriginal people with a chronic condition are eligible for ITC support, priority will be given to people:
+Whilst all Aboriginal and Torres Strait Islander people with a chronic condition are eligible for ITC support, priority will be given to people:

 - Who have complex needs, and require multidisciplinary coordinated care for their chronic disease/s.
-This includes, but is not limited to, clients with: - o Diabetes - o eye health conditions associated with diabetes - o mental health conditions - o cancer - o cardiovascular disease - o chronic respiratory disease - o chronic kidney disease - Who require more intensive care coordination than is currently able to be provided by mainstream/private general practice and/or Aboriginal Community Controlled Health Service. - Who are unable to manage a mix of multidisciplinary services. - Who are at greater risk of experiencing otherwise avoidable hospital admissions. - Who are at risk of inappropriate use of services, such as hospital emergency presentations. - Who are not using community-based services appropriately or at all. - Who need help to overcome barriers to access services.
+This includes, but is not limited to, Clients with diabetes, eye health conditions associated with diabetes, mental health conditions, cancer, cardiovascular disease, chronic respiratory disease, and chronic kidney disease. - Who require more intensive care coordination than is currently able to be provided by mainstream/private general practice and/ or Aboriginal Community Controlled Health Service employees. - Who are unable to manage a mix of multidisciplinary services. - Who are at greatest risk of experiencing otherwise avoidable hospital admissions. - Who are at risk of inappropriate use of services, such as hospital emergency presentations. - Who are not using community-based services appropriately or at all. - Who need help to overcome barriers to access services.
 This includes those at risk of, or experiencing, homelessness.